Mokolo: Government

 As Mokolo is the departmental capital, many government ministries maintain delegates there.
 The current serving Mayor, Damien Zokom, is a member of the RDPC party.

 Education

 Three public high schools are located in Mokolo, including a bilingual high school and a technical school.
 A private Protestant high school also operates.
 Mokolo is host to a teachers’ training college.
 The Catholic mission operates schools for both the deaf and the blind.
-Mokolo also boasts a Youth Center and stadium.
-Both the Youth Center, and a Catholic establishment, l’Aumonerie, operate libraries.
+Mokolo also boasts a Youth Centre and stadium.
+Both the Youth Centre, and a Catholic establishment, l’Aumonerie, operate libraries.

 Transportation

 Mokolo is located on a paved road, 79 km to the west of Maroua, the regional capital.
 Two bus services, Tsanaga Voyages and Mokolo Express, make regular trips between Maroua and Mokolo.
 A number of informal bush taxis also offer transport between the two cities.
 The average travel time is just over an hour, and costs 800 - 1,000 CFA francs ($1.61-$2.01).

-The city is at the center of several tourist destinations, including Tourou and Rhumsiki.
+The city is at the centre of several tourist destinations, including Tourou and Rhumsiki.